 This Canvas String Art Graffiti project is fun for kids and adults alike.
 While this is a spray paint project, you can use alternative paints or dyes for younger children.
 Scroll down for the full tutorial and more information.
-This post contains affiliate links.

 Children can do this activity if properly protected and supervised.
 However, for younger children, I would recommend doing this project with Washable Paint Markers (paint daubers) instead of spray paint.
 You could also use a Tie-Dye Kit and spray bottles and have the children spray the dye onto the canvas.
 You will still want to supervise children under 14.

 This project is best done outdoors if you are using spray paint.
 Be sure to pick up particulate mask.
 These are available at your local hardware store and are inexpensive.

 This Canvas String Art project makes fantastic decorations for a playroom or bedroom!
 You can make a whole set of them using the color theme of your room.
 And, you could even personalize them by using acrylic paint and putting your child’s hand print in the center.
 Then use a Sharpie to write their name and the year for a special keepsake.